 Well stop one came but an hour into the trip, Kosrae International Airport, a small part of Micronesia.
 Cool enough airport, and you can even smoke outside.
 Bravo!
 It also had a shop, and a two berth immigration window.
 I wish I could say more about Kosrae, guess I’ll google it at some point.

 And off we were again!
 Not long into the next leg “dinner” was served.
 I was wondering if the 4 cubes of fruit on the flight from Palau to Micronesia could be topped, and it couldn’t.
 A small bag of fucking nuts.
-All the while showing off about the millions united airlines had sprang sponsoring Star Wars.
+All the while showing off about the millions of united airlines had sprung sponsoring Star Wars.
 The napkin costed more than the meal.
 A $500 plus flight and this was all they could muster.
 They’d have looked better serving nothing.
-It kind of annoys me how they do the whole passive aggressive “hope to see you again” shite.
+It kind of annoys me how they do the whole passive-aggressive “hope to see you again” shite.
 United, if I didn’t have to, you would be very much be avoided…

 Even the radio announcements are too quiet on United, but I made out we’d be landing in 20 minutes.
 Another magical mystery tour!
 And I was at exactly the same point in the same movies….

-The next stop was an interesting one, one I had read about, and one we could not get off at, ….
-Are the Marshall Islands an independent country?
-Well they still have a US Military base, or two that restrict access to people visiting.
+The next stop was an interesting one, one I had read about, and one we could not get off at,… Are the Marshall Islands an independent country?
+Well, they still have a US Military base, or two that restrict access to people visiting.
 Another being the former paradise of Bikini Atol, which they nuked, a lot.
-Being a US military base the staff ensured they acted at top level of dickhead, photos were banned, and even standing up was seen as being a potential act of terrorism.
+Being a US military base the staff ensured they acted at the top level of a dickhead, photos were banned, and even standing up was seen as being a potential act of terrorism.
 It still amazes me how abjectly scared of terrorism the Americans are, but guns (that actually kill so many Americans) are just seen as normal.
 It truly does show you how effective propaganda is.

 It’s funny how different it feels being on a plane that isn’t moving.
 Being that it had a set departure time it shouldn’t matter, but it just does.
 A bit like being in traffic, but worse.

-I decided that watching the same movie sequence for the third time in a row would be like cruel and unusual torture, so embraced my inner sleep demon, and the three seats I’d nabbed via flight chicken.
+I decided that watching the same movie sequence for the third time in a row would be like cruel and unusual torture, so I embraced my inner sleep demon, and the three seats I’d nabbed via flight chicken.